 • The electrical current, expressed in amperes (A).

+This indicates the maximum current that your installation can withstand.
 The standard installation is 40 amps single-phase 230V.
 It delivers a power of 9.2 kVA.
-If we translate this into watts, it represents more than 9,000 watts.

-• The number of phases, to determine whether the connection is single-phase or three-phase.
+To determine whether the connection is single-phase or three-phase.

 The higher the voltage and current, the higher the power of your meter.
 Consult the table below to find out how much power you need in relation to the current you need.